 Freezing tomatoes is a great way to store your tomatoes if you don’t want to can them, or if you have some that are getting too ripe and will go bad before you have enough to can.

 The fun part is when you thaw your tomatoes out to use them.
 Just pull out the amount needed.
 Run them under warm water and the skins slip right off in your hands.
 You don’t even need to blanch them.
-Allow them to thaw the rest of the way and you are good to go.
+Allow them to thaw the rest of the way, and you are good to go.

-If you are adding them to a soup or stew they can thaw right in the dish while it is cooking.
+If you are adding them to a soup or stew, they can thaw right in the dish while it is cooking.

-I have images of smaller tomatoes on this page but it works with any tomato big or small.
+I have images of smaller tomatoes on this page, but it works with any tomato, big or small.

 You can even peel the cherry and pear tomatoes if you want.

 Freezing those cherry or pear tomatoes that are overflowing in your garden is a great idea too!
 I always had a lot of waste with these tiny treats.
-My kids and I love to snack on cherry and pear tomatoes so I always plant one bush each.
-They are so prolific there is no way we can keep up with the bushes.
+My kids and I love to snack on cherry and pear tomatoes, so I always plant one bush each.
+They are so prolific that there is no way we can keep up with the bushes.
 So now I freeze them.
 Pull them out when I need for a recipe.

-The tomatoes will be softer than fresh tomatoes so this method works best for tomatoes used in recipes for sauces or directly in casseroles etc.
+The tomatoes will be softer than fresh tomatoes, so this method works best for tomatoes used in recipes for sauces or directly in casseroles etc.

-Freezing Tomatoes Video
+Freezing Tomatoes Tips & FAQs

 If you like these videos you might be interested in Simply Canning YouTube.